 The next Inspire Conference is scheduled for 11-12 June 2024 in Brisbane.

-Participants will hear from experienced specialist in key fields and have the opportunity to ask questions and consider how the learning applies to their own organisations and roles.
+Participants will hear from experienced specialists in key fields and have the opportunity to ask questions and consider how the learning applies to their own organisations and roles.

 Presenters will discuss the challenges and satisfactions of a local government career, demonstrating the contribution that officers make to their community.